nicksz/jTime/README.md

 ```

 ##### when (pollInterval, endTime, condition, callback)
-Runs callback whenever as condition is true and before endTime
+Runs callback whenever the condition is true and before endTime

 ``` javascript
 // Prints "Hello World" every 1 second for 2 seconds